Settlement

 Warrants/Structured Products | T+2 |

-Since May 2024, the settlement period for US, Canadian and Mexican stocks & other financial products has been reduced from two business days (T+2) to one business day (T+1).
-There will be some limited impacts depending on the nature of your accounts.
+Since May 2024, the settlement period for US, Canadian, and Mexican stocks and certain other financial products has been shortened from two business days (T+2) to one business day (T+1).
+This change may affect certain account processes, depending on the account type.

-You can find more information here: Shift to T+1 settlement cycle
+More information can be found here: Shift to T+1 settlement cycle

 Settlement period: Stocks and Forex